Comparison·Jun 15, 2026·12 min read

 The third structural difference is time to first decision.
 Enterprise originations platforms are sold with implementation services.
 The services partner does discovery, translates the existing credit policy into the platform's policy language, integrates the data sources, runs user acceptance testing, and trains the team.
 Quarters, sometimes more than a year.
 CRIF's own marketing for StrategyOne names consultancy, setup, training, configuration, and ongoing support as part of the engagement.

 Floowed is sold without implementation services.
-The Decisioning Canvas is the implementation.
-The credit officer writes the first policy directly, in plain English, the same week the trial starts.
+The Decisioning Engine is the implementation.
+The credit and risk team writes the first policy directly, in plain English, the same week the trial starts.
 The 40+ integrations with LMS, bureaus, KYC, and banking are pre-built.
 The first decision happens in days.
 For a tier-one bank, multi-quarter implementation is fine because the procurement cycle was longer than that anyway.
-For a mid-market lender, multi-quarter implementation is the difference between deploying this quarter and deferring the project for another year.
+For everyone else, multi-quarter implementation is the difference between deploying this quarter and deferring the project for another year.

 Which buyer should pick which